KQM-git/HSRNews/readme.md

 Dear Trailblazers,

-After the Version 2.1 update — 2024/05/07 15:00:00 (global), new Herta Contracts will become available in the Contract Shop!
+After the Version 2.1 update — 2024/05/07 15:00:00 (server), new Herta Contracts will become available in the Contract Shop!

 ### Herta Contract: Roaming Refill